kevin-mcneil/csm-playbook/communication/email-templates/README.md

 ## Expansion Opportunity Message

-Generated from the AI Companion System prompt:
+Generated from the AI Companion System prompt (Communication Template Prompt):

-4. An expansion opportunity message tied to their business objectives
+An expansion opportunity message tied to their business objectives

 Template structure: